-Senate Democrats in the South received some welcome news today from a New York Times-Kaiser Family Foundation poll showing tight U.S. Senate races in Arkansas, Kentucky, Louisiana and North Carolina, but the poll also highlighted some potential warning signs for Democrats when it comes to health care and President Obama’s sagging approval ratings.
+Senate Democrats in the South received some welcome news today from a New York Times-Kaiser Family Foundation poll showing tight U.S. Senate races in Arkansas, Kentucky, Louisiana and North Carolina are close, but the poll also highlighted some potential warning signs for Democrats when it comes to health care and President Obama's sagging approval ratings.

 Sen. Mark Pryor, largely considered the most vulnerable Democrat in this year's election, holds a 10 percentage point lead over his Republican opponent , Rep. Tom Cotton, R-Ark.
 Forty-six percent of registered voters in Arkansas said they'd vote for Pryor while 36 percent said they'd vote for Cotton.
 Pryor, who has served two terms in the Senate, has an approval rating of 47 percent.

 The poll found that the two closest races in the Southern states are in Kentucky and North Carolina.
 Senate Minority Leader Mitch McConnell, R-Ky., has a 1 point lead over Democrat Alison Lundergan Grimes, with 44 percent of registered voters saying they'd vote for McConnell and 43 percent saying they'd choose Grimes.
 Forty percent of Kentucky voters said they approved of McConnell's job performance.